| |

 Although the entire 25-mile stretch is known as the Million Dollar Highway, the 12 miles (19 km) south of Ouray through Uncompahgre Gorge to the top of Red Mountain Pass gives the highway its name.

 This route through the gorge is challenging and potentially dangerous to drive.
 It is characterized by steep cliffs, narrow lanes, and the absence of guardrails.
 The climb to Red Mountain Pass is characterized by a series of hairpin turns designed to gain elevation and, again, narrow lanes for traffic, many of which are carved directly into the rocky sides of the mountains.
-But in our opinion, Million Dollar Highway is a much easier route than Kahekili Highway on West Maui.
-With our tips below, you can easily handle this route.

 The highway leaves Silverton and heads up Mineral Creek Valley before climbing to Red Mountain Pass.
 The ruins of the Longfellow Mine can be seen along the way.
 The highway then climbs a series of steep grades and hairpin turns before reaching Lookout Point, which offers breathtaking views of the town of Ouray, considered by many to be the Switzerland of the US.